huang12zheng/RE0/week1/world_view.md

 * Long-term goals
 Frontend experts, Arithmetic experts, Know domain experts

-1. `why`  money, view of people, ...
+1. `why` is that money, view of people, ...
-2. why dislike? it is overtime, it is dismatch with view of you.
+2. why something is dislike? it is overtime, it is dismatch with view of you.
  AE is diffcult.
 > So Software experts is better than FE,AE.
 * indicators